nifleisch/madden-nfl-prediction/README.md

 python combine_madden_ratings.py
 ```

 Upon the successful execution of the script, the resultant file will be stored in the `processed_data` directory.
-This file amalgamates all the datasets, ensuring the harmonized attribute names and structure for easy analysis and processing.

 ## License